Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler: The script uses the -S flag with the gcc compiler to stop the compilation process after the compiler finishes its work (generating assembly code)

+3-name: The script uses the -o option with the gcc compiler to divert the executable output from the default a.out to a file called cisfun